larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project3.md

 {% include box.html style="bg-warning" text="For this project you do not need User-Mode Linux.
 However, you do need a Linux environment that has FUSE installed.
 The computers at IMADA virtual computer lab, see [Resources page](res), have FUSE installed.

 If you are working on your own Linux computer, the command to install it varies depending on your package manager.
 See [here](https://github.com.mcas.ms/AppImage/AppImageKit/wiki/FUSE) for a description.
 Note also that this page warns from a bug in recent versions of Ubuntu, where the wrong FUSE package might break something.
 Please follow the description carefully or if you are unsure please use the virtual computer lab.
-If you already encountered the problem, the page also explains how to solve it.
+If you already encountered the problem, the page also explains how to solve it."
+%}

 Download the files [dm510fs.c](FUSE/dm510fs.c) and [Makefile](FUSE/Makefile), and create an executable with the name dm510fs.
 If the header `<fuse.h>` is not found, try changing it to `<fuse/fuse.h>` in `dm510fs.c`.
 The following sample session shows how this very simple sample file system is mounted (via the command dm510fs) and unmounted (via the command fusermount -u).